Roto-Rooter: Company ownership

+On September 16, 2026 Chemed announced that Roto-Rooter acquired its largest independent franchise territory in California, bringing 11 major California market areas under direct company ownership.
+The purchase included markets such as Palm Springs, Bakersfield, Fresno, Sacramento and the Central Valley.
+The acquired independent territory previously generated between $50 million and $55 million in annual revenue.

 Corporate identity

 Original logo

 For the first five years of Roto-Rooter's existence (1935–1940), the company had no official logo and allowed its franchisees to paint their trucks however they saw fit.
 Due to copycat imitators, Roto-Rooter unveiled the first official Roto-Rooter logo in November 1940.
 The logo featured the patented Roto-Rooter electric sewer cleaning machine inside of an outline of the United States proclaiming, "A Specialized Service From Coast-to-Coast".
 The new emblem was used on service vehicles, on guarantees, and in all advertising to help homeowners select the original Roto-Rooter.

 1953–1979

 In 1953, Roto-Rooter updated the logo to a much simpler design which incorporated a new black and white font with "SEWER-DRAIN SERVICE" inside a drainpipe.
 This logo was used from 1953 through the 1970s.
 The only update made to this design was switching out the black outline to a blue outline.